PythonCoderUnicorn/Bechdel-Wallace/Trek-Disco.md

 ### Notes
 - Females make up 50% of non-main characters
 - Males make up 42.8% of non-main characters
-- 1 non-binary character exists, counted as other
+- 1 non-binary character exists
-- Number One is used for both male and female characters in Star Trek history, thus counted as other
+- "Number One" is used for both male and female characters in Star Trek history